Review by Frank Plowright

 This book contains the entirety of The Good Prince collection minus the single sub-standard chapter, and as such is as good as Fables gets.

 For much of the series Ambrose, or Flycatcher, has been moping around the place performing menial tasks well beneath his capabilities.
-It’s the only way he’s able to suppress the horrific memories of his family’s murder as seen in 1001 Nights of Snowfall (or Deluxe Edition volume 4).
+It’s the only way he’s able to suppress the horrific memories of his family’s murder as seen in 1001 Nights of Snowfall (or Deluxe Edition Book 4).
 Whimsically cursed by a witch and destined to transform to a frog in moments of stress, he did so at a critical moment and was unable to defend his family.

 An encounter with Santa Claus in the previous volume removed some mental barriers, and while the initial result has been to send him deep into depression, that’s only the first stage of a magnificent transformation.
 It’s noted early that he was one of the few cast members to arrive in Fabletown not requiring any kind of absolution or forgiveness for previous events, and this virtue is instrumental in what he becomes.